About UIS

 The Campus: Its History and Philosophy

-UIS attracts students who want to earn a University of Illinois degree in a supportive environment where faculty members truly know their students, serving as advisors, mentors, and friends as well as teachers.
+UIS attracts students who want to earn a University of Illinois degree in a supportive environment where faculty members truly know their students, serving as mentors as well as teachers.
 The UIS curriculum cuts across disciplines and emphasizes civic engagement.
 As a result, course work in every major is relevant to today’s world.
 Students learn new skills and develop an understanding of their responsibility to lead and improve their communities.
-They test these new abilities in the real world, through myriad hands-on internships, fellowships, and research opportunities open to students at both the undergraduate and graduate levels.
+They test these new abilities in the real world, through a myriad of hands-on internships, fellowships and research opportunities open to students at both the undergraduate and graduate levels.

-UIS is home to traditional-aged residential students, older commuter students with full-time jobs and families, and more than 1,500 students who earn degrees entirely online.
-Total enrollment is approximately 4,000, where students come from all parts of the globe.
+UIS is home to traditional-aged residential students, older commuter students with full-time jobs, families and more than 1,900 students who earn degrees entirely online.
+In Fall 2025, 4,364 students were enrolled in classes at UIS.

 Just as varied is our range of academic and professional programs.
-Students can choose a traditional discipline such as history, psychology, or biology, a career-oriented major such as business administration or management information systems, or an inter-disciplinary program such as environmental studies or communication.
+Students can choose a traditional discipline, such as history, psychology, or biology, a career-oriented major such as business administration, management information systems, computer science, or an inter-disciplinary program such as environmental studies or communication.

-UIS is located in Springfield, the capital city of Illinois and the hometown and final resting place of Abraham Lincoln, whose legacy is still strong in the community.
+UIS is located in Springfield, the capital of Illinois, and the hometown and final resting place of Abraham Lincoln, whose legacy remains strong in the community.
 UIS’ spacious, wooded campus is just minutes from downtown, and near the shoreline of Lake Springfield.
-UIS joined the University of Illinois System in 1995, and the campus marked its 50th anniversary in 2020.
+UIS joined the University of Illinois System in 1995 and marked its 50th anniversary in 2020.

 The Learning Environment